 Famous Art and Crafts of Jammu and Kashmir:

 Definitely, one of the most expensive and world renowned arts of Kashmir.
 Originally, the art of making carpets started from Samarkand in Central Asia.
 Later, the process itself witnessed a tremendous growth with the artisans from Iran experimenting with the motifs and textures.
 Carpets from Kashmir are made of wool and even silk, are available in a large number of variety.

 These are made of willow rushes and this form of weaving can be used to make baskets or even lamp-shades.
 A little expensive, they can also be used as glass holders or picnic baskets.
 Hazratbal in Srinagar is known for basket weaving throughout India.

 The typical Kashmiri embroidery is known as Kasida and is famous all over the world.
 It is very exquisite in its execution and is very rich and elaborate in colour.
 Quite interestingly, this embroidery, which is often done on saris and shawls, does not have a wrong side to it.

-The fleecy wool obtained from the Kel goat is used for making the Pashmina Shawls in Kashmir.
-They are very famous, even at the international levels, and are locally called as ‘ring shawls.’
+Shawls of Kashmir are known worldwide for their design, colour and embroidery.
+The fleecy wool obtained from the Kel goat is used for making Pashmina Shawls.
+They are very famous as ring shawls; even at the international levels.
 This is because they are so delicate and elegant, that they can easily pass from a ring, itself.
 A high value and elegant shawl has designs and motifs, equally embellished on both the sides.

 So, why wait?
 If you are an art connoisseur, just delve into exploring the richness of the arts and handicrafts of Jammu and Kashmir with our special packages.